amnescher/VideoStreaming/README.md

 ## To Do:
 Packaging and Containerization of Ray Producer and Service Deployment.

+Improve time to deployment using Ray model store.
 ## The following video demonstrates a test of the pipeline's autoscaling capabilities when the producer component sends a large number of requests.